backbone-hq/backbone-documentation/docs/index.md

 You should not have to trust your cloud provider to protect your data - whether from foreign governments, cyber criminals or themselves.

 Backbone makes it possible to securely use third-party hardware for storage with cryptographically-guaranteed granular access control.
-We believe embedding end-to-end cryptography into your applications is the way of the future - the way to securely store mission-critical secrets.
+We believe embedding end-to-end cryptography into your applications is the ideal way to securely store, manage and share mission-critical secrets.

 ## Overview